-Heuristic 2: Apply best practices for accessibility

-Definition: Ensure the technology can be accessed by all intended users.
+3.2.1.
+Heuristic 1: Apply best practices for accessibility 3.2.1.1.
+Definition.
+Ensure the technology can be accessed by all intended users.

-Description: A technology that cannot be accessed cannot support autonomy.
+3.2.1.2.
+Description.
+A technology that cannot be accessed cannot support autonomy.
 Universal design refers to "the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability" (National Disability Authority, 2020) and therefore constitutes another foundation for need support.

-S2.
-Comply with web accessibility standards - The Web Content Accessibility Guidelines (WCAG) are a stable technical standard (ISO/IEC 40500) Composed of 14 guidelines or "success criteria" for web and mobile content.

-S3.
-Test with a variety of platforms and with a range of users - Thorough testing, and anticipation of edge cases, can help pre-empt autonomy frustrations arising from the wide diversity of real-life constraints within which users access technologies.
+- S1.
+Comply with web accessibility standards The Web Content Accessibility Guidelines (WCAG) are a stable technical standard (ISO/IEC 40500) Composed of 14 guidelines or "success criteria" for web and mobile content. - S2.
+Test with a variety of platforms and with a range of users Thorough testing, and anticipation of edge cases, can help pre-empt autonomy frustrations arising from the wide diversity of real-life constraints within which users access technologies.

-Heuristic 3: Empathise with your user's frame of reference
+3.2.2.
+Heuristic 2: Empathize with your user's frame of reference

-Definition: Seek to listen to, understand, and design for your users' feelings, perceptions, values, and goals.
+3.2.2.1.
+Definition.
+Seek to listen to, understand, and design for your users' feelings, perceptions, values, and goals.

-Rationale: You can only support user goals and values if you know what they are.
-The notion of a 'frame of reference' refers to a person's feelings, perceptions, values, and goals, as well as potential conflicts and barriers (Ryan & Deci, 2017, p.
+3.2.2.2.
+Rationale.
+You can only support user goals and values if you know what they are.
+The notion of a "frame of reference" refers to a person's feelings, perceptions, values, and goals, as well as potential conflicts and barriers (Ryan & Deci, 2017, p.
 443).
 The notion of user empathy is well-established within user experience practice which provides research methods for listening to users in order to better understand their needs and perspectives.
 Moreover, empathic listening can continue as part of the product or service once it is deployed.
-For example, a technology might check in on changing preferences, learn from user data (ethically and with consent), or provide opportunities for feedback and customisation.
+For example, a technology might check in on changing preferences, learn from user data (ethically and with consent), or provide opportunities for feedback and customization.
 This heuristic relies on a mindset: genuine interest in supporting the user to function autonomously.
 Such a mindset may not always align with all business models but does align with positive psychological outcomes.

-S4.
-Use qualitative research and human-centered methods - Participatory design, design thinking, and human-centred design (IDEO.org, 2015; Sanders & Stappers, 2014; What Is Design Thinking?, 2021) all provide methods for better understanding the user's frame of reference (co-design workshops, interviews, ethnography, etc.), and for translating this understanding into artefacts that can help the larger team empathise during development (e.g. personas, user stories, etc.)

-S5.
-Provide ongoing opportunities for user feedback and input - People's perspectives, orientations, and needs are in constant flux.
+- S3.
+Use qualitative research and human-centered methods Participatory design, design thinking, and human-centred design (IDEO.org, 2015; Sanders & Stappers, 2014; The Interaction Design Foundation, 2021b) all provide methods for better understanding the user's frame of reference (co-design workshops, interviews, ethnography, etc.), and for translating this understanding into artefacts that can help the larger team empathize during development (e.g. personas, user stories, etc.) Just as HCD methods can help designers identify ways to fulfil psychological needs, psychological needs can help add evidence-based specificity and focus to HCD efforts and provide a way to attend to wellbeing explicitly and in a way that can be measured. - S4.
+Provide ongoing opportunities for user feedback and input People's perspectives, orientations, and needs are in constant flux.
 Therefore, design can benefit from information on changing needs over time (especially when a technology is designed to facilitate such change, as in learning or health).

-Heuristic 4: Provide meaningful rationale
+3.2.3.
+Heuristic 3: Provide meaningful rationale

-Definition: Provide meaningful rationale for requests, suggestions, and system actions in order to support endorsement.
+3.2.3.1.
+Definition.
+Provide meaningful rationale for requests, suggestions, and system actions in order to support endorsement.